 - If you book your own private accommodation you must send us your accommodation address and contact telephone number.
 If you are in private accommodation and would like to move to TIS accommodation, we would require 2 weeks’ notice to find you suitable accommodation.

-- Homestay accommodation may be booked from Saturday/Sunday to Saturday/Sunday.
-If you wish to arrive/depart on a different day please check with the school as availability may be limited.
-If you arrive on a Saturday and leave on a Sunday you will be charged for the extra night (calculated pro rata).
+- Homestay accommodation may be booked from Sunday to Saturday.
+If you wish to arrive/depart on a different day please check with the school as availability may be limited and you will be charged for the extra night/s (calculated pro rata).

 - All homestay accommodation fees must be paid to the school.

 - Our homestays will welcome you at your arrival in Torquay from 0700 until 2300.
 For arrivals outside these times please consult the school before booking your travel – you may be subject to a taxi charge from your arrival point to the homestay.

 - If you take holiday during your stay and you are away from your homestay you will still be charged for your accommodation.